Why are we creating a country park?

 What is a ‘community growing area’?

-Unlike the formal leasing of an area to an individual as an allotment for growing, community growing areas offer an introduction to growing food and other produce, based around community ownership.
+Unlike the formal leasing of an area to an individual as an allotment, community growing areas offer an introduction to growing food and other produce, based around community ownership.
 They offer different benefits.
 When the make-up of the country park was consulted upon, the majority of respondents were in favour of community growing areas in the country park.
-The benefits all relate to the health and wellbeing of local residents and include:
+Benefits to the surrounding community include:

 - helping people meet one another within a new community and offering opportunities to those who are more isolated